-CRA [SEE-R-A], noun: A dependent special district in which any future increases in property values are set aside to support economic development projects within that district.
+CRA [SEE-R-A], noun: A dependent special district in which future increases in property values are set aside to support redevelopment projects and related activities within that district.

 Community Redevelopment Agencies: What, When, and How

-CRAs, as they are known, are quite common, but often there are many questions in the minds of those who don’t work with them everyday.
+CRAs, as they are known, are quite common, but often there are many questions in the minds of those who don’t work with them every day.
 How are they authorized?
 Who oversees them?
 What is involved in their operation?
 How are they funded?
 This article is intended to simply answer those questions.
-It also summarizes the legislation passed in session 2002 relating to CRAs.
 For further information, please contact Jeff Blomeley of the Florida Redevelopment Association at jblomeley@flcities.com or call (850) 701-3614.

 What is a Community Redevelopment Area or District?

-Under Florida law (Chapter 163, Part III), local governments are able to designate areas as Community Redevelopment Areas when certain conditions exist.
-Since all the monies used in financing CRA activities are locally generated, CRAs are not overseen by the state, but redevelopment plans must be consistent with local government comprehensive plans.
-Examples of conditions that can support the creation of a Community Redevelopment Area include, but are not limited to: the presence of substandard or inadequate structures, a shortage of affordable housing, inadequate infrastructure, insufficient roadways, and inadequate parking.
-To document that the required conditions exist, the local government must survey the proposed redevelopment area and prepare a Finding of Necessity.
-If the Finding of Necessity determines that the required conditions exist, the local government may create a Community Redevelopment Area to provide the tools needed to foster and support redevelopment of the targeted area.
+Under Florida law (Chapter 163, Part III), Counties or Municipalities designate areas as Community Redevelopment Areas when certain conditions exist.
+Since all the monies used in financing CRA activities are locally generated, CRAs are not directly overseen by the State, though they must comply with Florida law.
+Examples of conditions that can support the establishment of a Community Redevelopment Area include, but are not limited to:

-The Community Redevelopment Agency is responsible for developing and implementing the Community Redevelopment Plan that addresses the unique needs of the targeted area.
-The plan includes the overall goals for redevelopment in the area, as well as identifying the types of projects planned for the area.
+The CRA is responsible for developing and implementing a Redevelopment Plan that addresses the unique needs of the Community Redevelopment Area.
+The Redevelopment Plan includes the overall goals for the Community Redevelopment Area, as well as identifying the redevelopment projects and related activities for the Community Redevelopment Area.
+Examples of traditional redevelopment projects include:

-Examples of traditional projects include: streetscapes and roadway improvements, building renovations, new building construction, flood control initiatives, water and sewer improvements, parking lots and garages, neighborhood parks, sidewalks and street tree plantings.
-The plan can also include redevelopment incentives such as grants and loans for such things as façade improvements, sprinkler system upgrades, signs, and structural improvements.
-The redevelopment plan is a living document that can be updated to meet the changing needs within the Community Redevelopment Area; however, the boundaries of the area cannot be changed without starting the process from the beginning.
+The Redevelopment Plan can also include redevelopment incentives and grants such as façade improvements, infrastructure improvements, fire prevention system upgrades, signage, and structural improvements.
+The Redevelopment Plan is a living document that can be updated to meet the changing needs within the Community Redevelopment Area; however, the boundaries of the Community Redevelopment Area cannot be changed without conducting a new Finding of Necessity Study.

 What is Tax Increment Financing?